 - The infant does not use a pacifier in the hospital.

-- Hospital staff gives each mother a telephone number to call for help with breastfeeding after being discharged from the hospital.
+- The BirthPlace staff gives each new mother the Lactation Line telephone number to call for help with breastfeeding after leaving the hospital.

 At Longmont United Hospital, you have a choice in how to labor and birth your baby.
 While some women prefer not to take medication during labor and birthing, others find the need for pain relief.
 We provide all forms of pain relief, including the newest technology of patient-controlled epidural and continuous infusions epidural, in the birthing rooms any time of day or night.

 If you choose not to have pain medication, our labor and delivery nurses can help coach you with breathing techniques or position changes to assist you in pain management.
 All rooms also have birthing balls, rocking chairs, and squat bars available for alternative pain relief.